ShieldOrder/zec-pooled-solvency-feasibility/notes/non-roadmap-feasibility-gates.md

 # Non-Roadmap: Feasibility Gates

 Status: dependency graph, not a timeline
+Posture: descriptive, non-prescriptive
+Scope: feasibility gating only

 All steps are conditional.
-Stopping is an acceptable result.
+Stopping is an acceptable and correct outcome.

+This document does not describe a plan, commitment, or intent to execute work.
+It enumerates logical dependency gates that must be satisfied for feasibility to hold.

 ## Phase 0: Framing

 Deliverable:
-- This repository
+- This repository and its constraints

 Exit:
-- If assumptions or framing are flawed, stop.
+- If assumptions, scope, or constraints are internally inconsistent, stop.

-## Phase 1: Feasibility prototype (if independently and externally funded)
+## Phase 1: Feasibility construction attempt (conditional)

-Estimated duration: 2–3 months
-Estimated budget: 50k–100k USD
-Required capability: production Halo 2 experience

-Deliverables:
-- Halo 2 circuit demonstrating ledger correctness, Orchard reserve control, and reserves >= liabilities
-- Deterministic offline verifier with binary PASS or FAIL output
+This phase exists only to test whether the feasibility gates can be satisfied under the stated constraints.

+No execution, deployment, or production readiness is implied.

+Candidate artifacts (if feasible):
+- A construction sketch or circuit outline sufficient to evaluate feasibility
+- A verifier definition under an explicit anchor acquisition model
-- Canonical test vectors, including negative cases
+- Canonical negative cases demonstrating failure modes
-- Circuit specification with explicit constraints and public inputs
-- Performance benchmarks with disclosed hardware context
+- Explicit performance bounds, if relevant to feasibility

 Primary risk focus:
-Cross-epoch Orchard note reuse and ambiguity introduced by chain reorgs.
-These are known failure modes in height-anchored constructions.
+- Cross-epoch Orchard note reuse

-Phase 1 must either prevent these issues or make them publicly detectable.

-Finality posture (feasibility surface, not a commitment):
-- Proof anchoring must declare its finality assumption (depth threshold or explicit detection model).
-- If reorg effects cannot be handled without unacceptable false positives or unverifiable assumptions, stop.
+- Ambiguity introduced by chain reorgs or unverifiable anchors

+If these risks cannot be prevented or made publicly detectable, feasibility fails.

 Exit conditions:
-- Unsound circuit
+- Unsound or under-specified construction
-- Non-deterministic verification
+- Verification dependent on implicit trust
 - Unverifiable artifacts
-- Impractical performance
-- No credible handling of note reuse or reorg effects
-- Budget or duration exceeded by more than 50 percent
+- Inability to define continuity or anchor semantics
+- Infeasibility demonstrated under stated constraints

-## Phase 2: Adversarial review
+## Phase 2: Adversarial review (if Phase 1 passes)

-Security audit, red team exercise, and public scrutiny.
+Independent critique, red-team analysis, and public scrutiny.

 ## Phase 3: Conditional discussion

 No commitments implied.
-Ecosystem judgment applies.
+Any downstream judgment is external to this repository.

-This is not a roadmap.
+This document is not a roadmap.
+EOF